cfjello/typeinfo/README.md

 - boolean
 - Regexp
 - object
-- Array
+- Array, including typed arrays like `Int16Array`
 - function
-- User defined classes

-as well as:

 - null
 - undefined

+as well as:
+- User defined classes

 You should Note:
+- This implementation uses `Object.getPrototypeOf(obj).constructor.name` when dealing with classes, a field that has not always been present in the past, as well as the V8 parameter `Object.getOwnPropertyDescriptor(obj, 'name').value`, which used to be called `storeName` and thus may as well be subject to change in the future.
 - Since the data type lookup is done on an instantiated javascript object you will have to initialize the object with values that allow for detection of the type - 'null' and 'undefined' are by definition not very telling.
 In the same vain, it is not possible to assign multiple types to an object key.
-- Some types like 'enum' in the TypeScript example below, as well all other non-primitive TypeScript types, are not detectable once compiled and assigned to a javascript object, but user defined classes are detected.
+- Some types like 'enum' in the TypeScript example below, as well all other non-primitive TypeScript types, are not detectable once compiled to javascript, and only the assigned value type can be found.
-- This extented type detection has only been tested using the Deno default V8 (Typescript to) javascript compile target.
+- User defined classes are detected.

 Given an instantiated object (the complete file can be found in the './examples' directory):